pmd/pmd-designer/releasing.md

     ```

 2. Verify changelog `/CHANGELOG.md`.
 Adjust version number if necessary.

+    Note: The first section will be used for the release notes on github releases.

 3. Prepare the release (creates a new release tag).
     This will be done for you: http://maven.apache.org/plugins/maven-release-plugin/examples/prepare-release.html